IvanJoksimovic/Spectral-Proper-Orthogonal-Decomposition/README.md

 - read data from the source directory ./VonKarmanVortexStreet/postProcessing/planeSample/
 - read the field named vorticity_plane1.raw
 - use the function readOpenFOAMRawFormatVector_ComponentZ to extract data
-- create and write all results to VonKarman_Results
+- create and then write all results to VonKarman_Results directory
-- read every snapshot from 3 seconds and onwards (initial transient takes some time to be blown out of the domain)
+- read every snapshot from 3 seconds of simulation time and onwards (initial transient takes some time to be blown out of the domain)

 As a result, VonKarman_Results contains 20 files with column-wise corresponding modes.
 Name of each file also contains its frequency.
 Also, ordered list named: FrequencyBySingluarValues contains all frequencies and their corresponding singular values.